Ostracon: Deir el-Medina ostraca

 Economics were unique in Deir el-Medina as transactions between people were closer to trades than modern transactions.
 Actual money would rarely change hands, as it was more of a measure of worth for an object and when making a deal, trades between people would consider both the worth of each ends of the trade and whether the items presented were needed.
-Conveniently the most ostraca found were on economics and provide information on what these trades looked like.
-One such ostraca details a trade with one side offering a ox that was120 Deben and the other offering two jars of fat, five smooth cloth tunics, one thin cloth kilt, and one hide which when put altogether were 130 Deben.
+Conveniently, most ostraca found in Deir el-Medina were on economics and provide information on what these trades looked like.
+One such ostracon details a trade with one side offering an ox that was 120 Deben and the other offering two jars of fat, five smooth cloth tunics, one thin cloth kilt, and one hide which when put altogether were 130 Deben.